 On November 3, 2020, the Company's wholly-owned subsidiary, Yankee Equipment Systems, entered into a lease agreement pursuant to which it leases a total of 12,500 square feet of warehouse and office space from an affiliate of Peter Limoncelli, President of Yankee Equipment Systems.
 Monthly base rental payments were \$11,000 during the initial term of the lease.
 In addition to base rent, Yankee Equipment Systems is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease had an initial term of three years and provides for three successive three-year renewal terms at the option of the Company.
 The Company exercised its option to renew this lease for the first three-year renewal term, which commenced in November 2023.
 Base rent for the first year of the renewal term was \$12,500 per month.
 Base rent for the second year of the renewal term is \$12,750 per month.
-Payments under this lease totaled approximately \$38,000 during each of the three months ended September 30, 2024 and 2023.
+Payments under this lease totaled approximately \$76,000 and \$74,000 during the six months ended December 31, 2024 and 2023, respectively, and \$38,000 and \$36,000 during the three months ended December 31, 2024 and 2023, respectively.